Aliases for PDGFB Gene

 GeneCards Summary for PDGFB Gene

 PDGFB (Platelet Derived Growth Factor Subunit B) is a Protein Coding gene.
 Diseases associated with PDGFB include Dermatofibrosarcoma Protuberans and Basal Ganglia Calcification, Idiopathic, 5.
-Among its related pathways are ERK Signaling and Focal Adhesion.
+Among its related pathways are Cytoskeleton remodeling_Role of PDGFs in cell migration and RET signaling.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein heterodimerization activity.
 An important paralog of this gene is PDGFA.

 UniProtKB/Swiss-Prot for PDGFB Gene